dirkkelly/dirkkelly/content/america/i-love-americans--i-love-russians.md

 ![](/uploads/2018/03/03/wtf-clinton.png)

 > The notion that the “collusion” between Trump and the Russian government is manifesting as consistently mounting aggressiveness directly against one another’s interests is laughable.

+It is laughable, it's insane how ridiculous the narrative is, but not on the streets, not with "most people".
+Not because most people think that they definitely is collusion, most people are just confused, they can't keep up with it, is Syria the bad guys?
+Are Russia helping the bad guys?
+Because they don't get it, and their mind can't make that shift.

+{{< youtube hn1VxaMEjRU >}}